 When installing batt, or loose-fill insulation, no more than 15% of the total insulated area (cavity) shall be compressed or contain gaps or voids in the insulation.
 These areas shall not be missing or compressed more than 3/4 inch of the specified insulation thickness in any given location.
+Inset staples are allowed for batt insulation.
 Voids through interior to exterior of the intended insulation areas shall not be permitted.